The Guvernment

 The Guvernment, formerly known as RPM, was a nightclub complex in Toronto, Ontario, Canada.
 It was also the name of one of the two main performance venues within the complex.
 The other venue was Kool Haus (formerly The Warehouse).
 Other smaller rooms within the complex included: The Drink (renovated to become Cathouse then Surface), D'Luxe Lounge (renovated to become Haven), The Orange Room (renovated to become Chroma), SkyBar, Charlies (renovated to become Gallery), Tanja and Acid Lounge.
 The Guvernment opened in 1996 and closed in early 2015.
+The Kool Haus venue became known for hosting the first ever concert performance by Canadian rapper and singer Drake.

 Prior to closure, the property was sold to The Daniels Corporation real estate development company and is since March 2015 in the process of being turned into C$700 million condominium development called City of the Arts.

 History

 Fresh

 The site of the Guvernment was first converted into a nightclub in 1984 as Fresh Restaurant and Nightclub by Tony and Albert Assoon, two of the four Assoon brothers who had simultaneously been running the successful and influential Twilight Zone after-hours club at 185 Richmond Street West in Toronto's Entertainment District.
 However, Fresh did not do well and was quickly sold by late 1985.